 A must in the city is to go to the War Remnants Museum.
 It was probably a bit much for the age of our kids but we wanted to go and learn for ourselves more about the Vietnam war.
 There was so much we honestly did not know about, the history, impacts and so much more.
 Jamie and I took turns going in and out of the exhibits while the other entertained the kids in another area.
 There was so much to absorb that we could have spent longer, but can completely understand the kid’s inability to stay focused.
 They did love seeing all the old planes, helicopters and tanks in the courtyard.

-Another option that we thoughts about doing were the Cu Chi Tunnels, they are about an hour drive away and lots of day tours that can take you there.
+Another option that we thoughts about doing were the Cu Chi Tunnels, they are about an hour’s drive away and lots of day tours that can take you there.

 The food is absolutely amazing in this city.
 We would go back, just for the food!
 Our favourite spots that we went to were for food were: Bun 145, Temple Club and Secret Garden.

-We stayed in an Airbnb just across the river and decided to stay a bit outside to be able to rent an apartment.
-This allowed us to have more space with more modern fixings for a better price.
-We also wanted to stay in a place that had a pool since we knew a couple days we wouldn’t be going too far from the apartment while dealing with jetlag.
-Here was our Airbnb choice and was happy with the location (only $2 Uber ride into the city centre).
-Plus, it was very quiet being on the 20th floor.
-If you are considering a hotel option, check out the prices of places to stay in Ho Chi Minh City here.
+We stayed in a VRBO just across the river and decided to stay a bit outside to be able to rent an apartment.
+This allowed us to have more space with more modern fixings at a better price.
+We also wanted to stay in a place that had a pool since we knew a couple of days we wouldn’t be going too far from the apartment while dealing with jetlag.

 - If you are pressed for time, I would recommend 3 nights in Ho Chi Minh City with kids.
 We just stayed a bit longer for jetlag recovery.